 According to Engage For Success, engaged employees put in 57% more effort at work than disengaged employees and are 87% less likely to leave their jobs.

-There are many factors to workplace productivity and having an engaged workforce, including company culture, having the right tools, and internal communication.
+There are many factors to workplace productivity and having an engaged workforce, including company culture and having the right internal communication tools.
 Here are some tips to get the most out of your staff, and make sure their productivity is at an all-time high.